 How Long Do Bed Bugs Live?

 Bed bugs can go from hotel rooms to your luggage rack to your bed and hang around your home well after unpacking.
-According to Ohio State University, the life cycle of an individual bed bug is about six months.
+According to Ohio State University, the life cycle of an individual bed bug is approximately six months.

 What Can You Do If You Have Bed Bugs?